chrismuntean/Pursuit-Alert/README.md

 - **Analysis Tools**:
   - Displays vehicle details such as plate number, sighting count, first and last sighting dates, and a calculated risk score.
   - Risk score calculation is based on the mean, median, and mode of total sightings across all observed plates.
-  - Media logs for each vehicle can be accessed by selecting a plate on the Analysis page, featuring dropdowns for each sighting date and time, along with a cropped image of the vehicle and plate, and a video highlighting the vehicle in red labeled as "TARGET".
+  - Media logs for each vehicle can be accessed by selecting a plate on the Analysis page, featuring dropdowns for each sighting date and time, along with a cropped image of the vehicle and plate, and a video highlighting the vehicle in red labeled as "Target Vehicle".
 - **Data Management**: Offers an option to clear all logs on the Analysis page for privacy and system performance.

 ### Technical Specifications